 As a Registered BACP Accredited Counsellor, I undertake at least 30 hours of professional development per year.

 I currently work for The Lullaby Trust in addition to my private practice.
 Between May 2014 and March 2017 I worked for Mind In West Essex Talking Therapies Service (an NHS IAPT Service until March 2015).
-I am also a Guest Lecturer on counselling skills and counselling people affected by cancer for City University on the BSc(Hons) Radiography course.

 Areas of Specialism